coreos/fleet/README.md

 ## <img src="Documentation/achtung.png" alt="WARNING" width="30" height="30"><img src="Documentation/achtung.png" alt="WARNING" width="30" height="30"><img src="Documentation/achtung.png" alt="WARNING" width="30" height="30"> Deprecation warning <img src="Documentation/achtung.png" alt="WARNING" width="30" height="30"><img src="Documentation/achtung.png" alt="WARNING" width="30" height="30"><img src="Documentation/achtung.png" alt="WARNING" width="30" height="30"><a name="deprecation-warning"></a>
 fleet is no longer developed or maintained by CoreOS.
-CoreOS instead recommends Kubernetes for all clustering needs.
+After February 1, 2018, a fleet container image will continue to be available from the CoreOS Quay registry, but will not be shipped as part of Container Linux.
+CoreOS instead [recommends Kubernetes for all clustering needs](https://coreos.com/blog/migrating-from-fleet-to-kubernetes.html).

 The project exists here for historical reference.
 If you are interested in the future of the project and taking over stewardship, please contact fleet@coreos.com

 # fleet - a distributed init system